-

 Industrial applications

-• Plant active ingredients : identification of potentially photosensitizing molecules (coumarins, furocoumarins, bergapten, psoralen, etc.).
+• Plant-based active ingredients : identification of potentially photosensitizing molecules (coumarins, furocoumarins, bergapten, psoralen, etc.).

-• Topical pharmaceutical products : control of photoinduced reactions linked to excipients or active ingredients.
+• Topical pharmaceutical products : control of photo-induced reactions related to excipients or active ingredients.

-• Food supplements : safety of photosensitive extracts intended for sun exposure.
+• Food supplements : securing photosensitive extracts intended for sun exposure.

-The objective is to ensure the safety of use of products exposed to light , while respecting European regulatory requirements (EC Regulation No. 1223/2009).
+The objective is to ensure the safe use of products exposed to light , while respecting European regulatory requirements (Regulation EC No. 1223/2009).

 Analytical interest and complementarity

-Photoallergy tests are part of a set of safety and skin compatibility analyses used to assess the behavior of formulations under light exposure.
+Photoallergy tests are part of a suite of safety and skin compatibility analyses used to evaluate the behavior of formulations under light exposure.

 They are often associated with:

-• the photostability study to check the degradation of the ingredients,
+• photostability studies to verify the degradation of ingredients

 • the in vitro cytotoxicity test ,